MateuszDabrowski/mjml-email-templates/README.md

 ## MJML Version

-Wolters Kluwer files are created and maintained in MJML3 Sanofi files are created and maintained in MJML4
+Wolters Kluwer files are created and maintained in MJML3 (Templates v2.3) Sanofi files are created and maintained in MJML4 (Templates v0.1)

 ## Folder Structure